semacu/20180726_TrainMalta_Unix_R/README.md

 ### Exercise 1

-- Go to your web browser e.g. Firefox and type: https://github.com/semacu/20180726_TrainMalta_Unix_R
-- Click on `patient-data-cleaned.csv`, then press `Download` to save the file
+- Click on this [link](https://zenodo.org/record/1319994/files/patient-data-cleaned.csv?download=1) to download the example dataset that we will be using this morning.
+This is a small made-up dataset which is often used for training purposes and contains information about 100 lung cancer patients aged 42-44 from different states in the US.
-- Use the command line to find the exact directory where your internet browser downloaded `patient-data-cleaned.csv` (*Hint:* check in your home directory or in directories like `Desktop/` or `Downloads/`)
+- Use the command line to find the exact directory where you downloaded `patient-data-cleaned.csv` (*Hint:* use `cd` to check in your home directory or in directories such as `Desktop/` or `Downloads/`)

-- Go to your home directory and create a new directory called `Unix_R`
+- Now go to your home directory and create a new directory called `Unix_R`
 - Copy the file `patient-data-cleaned.csv` from its current location to your newly created `Unix_R` directory